marcel-balint/e-commerce/README.md

       After that a page will be presented, where a payment card can be added and the user will be redirected to the _**finalize checkout**_ page where there is a summary of all products from the _**shopping cart:**_ the _**shipping address**_, the _**billing address**_, the _**payment method**_, the _**cart total**_, the _**shipping fee**_ and the _**order total**_ (the _**order total**_ is the sum of the _**the cart total**_ + _**shipping fee**_).
       Next to where the payment method is listed, there is a link where the user has the option to change the card.
 If clicked on _**checkout**_ button, located at the bottom of the summary list, the payment will be processed and a message of thanks will be displayed.
       - if logged in, the user will have to fill in the _shipping address_ and the _billing address_ then, will be redirected to the finalize checkout page where there is a summary of all products from the _**shopping cart:**_ the _**shipping address**_, the _**billing address**_, the _**payment method**_, the _**cart total**_, the _**shipping fee**_ and the _**order total**_ (the _**order total**_ is the sum of the _**cart total**_ + _**shipping fee**_).
       Next to where the payment method is listed, there is a link where the user has the option to change the card.
-If clicked on _**checkout**_ button, located at the border of the summary list, the payment will be processed and a message of thanks will be displayed.
+If clicked on _**checkout**_ button, located at the bottom of the summary list, the payment will be processed and a message of thanks will be displayed.
    - **Register** - links to a page with a form where users can register by typing a unique _username_, an _email address_ and a _password_ which must be confirmed.
 At the bottom of the register form there is a link which links to the _login_ page for users who already have an account.
    - **Login** - links to a page with a form where registered users can login by typing their _username_ and _password_.
 At the bottom of the login form there is a link which links to the _register_ page for users who do not have an account yet.